 - Superb cooling

 Castrol dirt bike oil is one of the most prominent and trusted oil brands out there today.
-That is no surprise when you find out that they have been building their name since 1899 when the company was founded for train and heavy machinery lubricants.
+Castrol have been building their brand name since 1899 when the company was founded for train and heavy machinery lubricants.
 Needless to say, Castrol knows lubricants.
-A company like that can only lead to good things when you put their knowledge into your dirt bike.
-The Power 1 motorcycle oil is a perfect example of real dedication, creating a great product.
+Using oil designed by a company with such experience and knowledge is like putting all that experience and knowledge straight into your engine.
+It can only be a good thing.
+The Power 1 motorcycle oil is a perfect example of how commitment and dedication create a great product.

 - Trizone technology